Exploring Fluent Query Reformulations with Text-to-Text Transformers and Reinforcement Learning: Experimental Results

-With Query 2, again, all models get the answer exactly with max F1 scores.
-Notice that this dataset consists of mostly ungrammatical and very noisy queries, similar to their concatenated snippets retrieved from the Google search engine.
-This is hard for our model to reformulate without having access to any context, even for us humans.
-Model 3 with PG baseline is the more fluent variant with less repetition than the downloaded model 2 even though the two approaches are the same.
-T5 models are constrained by the word \textit{``funnier"} with this particular query, and the reformulation asks a yes-or-no question.
-However, the black-box BiDAF QA environment is still able to give the correct answers from these reformulations.
-Therefore, we note that as long as certain keywords are present, this QA system will give a good answer.
-This is also mentioned in the language analysis in \citep{Buck2018AnalyzingLL}.
+With Query 2, again, all models manage to get the answer exactly with the max F1 reward.
+Notice that the SearchQA dataset consists of mostly ungrammatical and very noisy queries, similar to their concatenated snippets retrieved from the Google search engine.
+Therefore, it is difficult for our models to generalize and reformulate by transfer learning or RL-tuning alone without any additional information, a hard task even for us humans.
+For instance, as another example from SearchQA, a sequence of word salad: \textit{``blue river runs black forest black sea''} is almost impossible to reformulate without any context.
+In Table \ref{table:sqa}, model 3 trained by us is the more fluent variant with less repetitions compared to the downloaded model 2, even though the two approaches are the same.
+QRT5 models are constrained by the word \textit{``funnier"}, and the reformulation asks a yes-or-no question.
+It is curious to see that the black-box BiDAF QA environment can still give the correct answers.
+Therefore, as long as certain keywords are present, this QA system can give the answer.
+This is also mentioned in the language analysis in \cite{Buck2018AnalyzingLL}.
 However, in some cases, we note that the environment can never output the correct answer no matter how we try to reformulate queries as humans.
-For instance, as another example from SearchQA, a sequence of word salad: \textit{``blue river runs black forest black sea''} is hard to be reformulated without any context.
 This can be stemmed from the idiosyncrasy of the particular QA environment, which is trained on the noisy original dataset.
-Although it may not be entirely reliable, we use this pre-trained QA model for better comparing with the previous work.
+Although it may not be entirely reliable, we use this pre-trained system to compare with the previous work.